Toni Braxton Shuts Down Rumors That She Married Birdman: ‘We Are Both Single’

 Toni Braxton is setting the record straight!
-Although rumors have been circling that the singer had secretly married Birdman, she took to Instagram on Sunday, December 31 to confirm that the rumors aren’t true.
+Although rumors have been circling that the singer had secretly married Birdman, she took to Instagram Sunday, Dec.
+31 to confirm that the rumors aren’t true.

 However, Toni ended the chatter with one simple Instagram post and confirmed that the two are still single.
 Posting a news report of the rumors with the words “#FakeNews” across it, she denied the rumors by writing, “My dear friend @birdman and I are not married…never been married.
 We are both single.”